 Security screening decisions

-PSPC will inform the CSO directly about the decision to grant, deny, revoke or close a personnel security clearance.
+PSPC will inform the CSO directly about the decision to grant, suspend, deny, revoke or close a personnel security clearance.

 If a security screening is granted

 A security screening is granted to employees who are determined to be: